frantisekfery/scala-excercise/src/main/resources/theory/AkkaCluster.md

 - **Cluster Sharding**: Distributes actors across several nodes in the cluster.
 - **Distributed Data**: Shares mutable state among the nodes.

-Remember that Akka Cluster should be used in scenarios where you need a high level of resiliency and you can tolerate relatively high latency.
+Remember that Akka Cluster should be used in scenarios where you need a high level of resiliency, and you can tolerate relatively high latency.

 ## Cluster Membership